A. Preservice Training. An individual who applies for an initial registration shall:

 (2) If applicable, the additional adult.

-(1) The office may not approve a request by an applicant or a provider to provide care for children younger than 24 months old unless the applicant or provider has met the requirements of §A(1)(c) of this regulation.
+(a) The office may not approve a request by an applicant or a provider to provide care for a child younger than 24 months old unless the applicant or provider presents evidence of having successfully completed, within 5 years before the date of the request, approved SIDS training.

-(1) The office may not approve an application for an initial registration or a continuing registration unless the applicant has completed medication administration training approved by the office; and
+F. The office may not approve an application for an initial registration or a continuing registration unless the applicant has completed:

-(2) A currently registered provider shall have completed medication administration training approved by the office.
+G. A currently registered provider shall have completed approved training as specified in §F of this regulation.